 I also still play football.
 In 2014 I was selected for the Australian Deaf Football squad, making my international debut in a 4-1 win against North Korea.
 In 2015 we travelled to Chinese Taipei for the Asia-Pacific Deaf Games, where I played all four matches against Iran, Kazakhstan, Japan, and Malaysia.
 I’m a midfielder for my club and a centre-back for the national team.

-I’m also studying at University.
+I’ve also completed significant tertiary study.
 I graduated with a Bachelor of Sport and Exercise Science in 2016 from the University of Technology, Sydney.
-In 2017 I received First Class Honours for Honours.
-I am currently completing a Master of Education (Sport Coaching) at Sydney University.
-I’ve also completed education in Sportstec/Sportscode, personal training, and community coaching.
+In 2017 I received First Class Honours for research into skill acquisition.
+I also have completed a Master of Education (Sport Coaching) with Distinction at Sydney University.

 As a writer, I’ve contributed extensively to FourFourTwo Australia.
 This included writing a weekly match analysis column on Australian football, as well as feature articles in the print edition of the magazine.
 In the past, I have written for FIFA, the FFA websites, Leopold Method, World Soccer and The Roar.
 I have also written extensively about European football, working freelance for SB Nation Soccer.
 As a Chelsea fan, I was a blogger for We Ain’t Got No History.